Montreal During Formula1: The Gold, The Glam, The Grand Prix

 where the city runs fast, sparkles hard, and doesn’t sleep.

-If you’ve ever wondered… “What happens when an artsy, already-charismatic Canadian city shifts into high gear, and throws on a leather jacket?”
-Welcome to Montreal during Formula 1.
+If you’ve ever wondered… “What happens when an artsy, already-charismatic Canadian city shifts into high gear and throws on a leather jacket?”: Welcome to Montreal during the Formula 1 weekend.

 Every June, the Grand Prix du Canada rolls into town, bringing with it a wave of adrenaline, roaring speed, and heels that somehow handle cobblestones.
 Whether you're here for the race, the rooftop atmosphere, or you just happened to plan your trip without realizing what weekend it was… buckle up, you’re in for a ride.

-And while the track is the heart of it all, it’s what happens around the race that makes the weekend unforgettable.
+And yes, while the track is the heart of it all, it’s what happens around the race that makes the weekend unforgettable.

 Let’s unpack what that actually looks like.